 I was studying for an undergraduate degree in Accounting and Finance and after graduating I worked as a forensic accountant, but I quickly realised it wasn’t for me.
 During university, I had worked part-time in a teaching centre which I really enjoyed.
 It was incredibly fulfilling to see the children learning, progressing and enjoying my lessons.
 Shortly after realising accounting wasn’t what I was passionate about, I applied to work as a teaching assistant at a primary school.
 I specialised in SEN for three years before I pursued my PGCE to become a qualified teacher.
 I decided to study for the PGCE Education (DL) at the University of Sunderland, as it allowed me to continue teaching in Hong Kong whilst gaining a degree that I could use internationally in the future.

-One of the best aspects of the course is the community, and being able to discuss and share ideas with teachers all around the world easily.
+One of the best aspects of the course is the community and being able to discuss and share ideas with teachers all around the world easily.
 Additionally, this course allows you to gain a wide variety of experience during your studies, as you can work with classes in different key stages, classes with a wide range of ability, and even in different skills.
-The course is very reflective of the realities of the planning and of being a teacher day-to-day, so it’s great practice.
+The course is very reflective of the realities of the planning and of being a teacher day-to-day, so it’s great practise.